Release of Information

 the College receives a request for access.
 Students should submit to the Director

-of Admissions and Records/Registrar, dean, head of the academic department, or other
+of Admissions and Recruitment/Registrar, dean, head of the academic department, or

-appropriate official, written requests that identify the record(s) they wish to inspect.
+other appropriate official, written requests that identify the record(s) they wish

-The College official will make arrangements for access and notify the student of the
+to inspect.
+The College official will make arrangements for access and notify the

-time and place where the records may be inspected.
-If the records are not maintained
+student of the time and place where the records may be inspected.
+If the records are

-by the College official to whom the request was submitted, that official shall advise
+not maintained by the College official to whom the request was submitted, that official

 - The right to request the amendment of the student's education records that the student